1 Moscow Biennale of Contemporary Art: Special projects and guests

 More than 30 special projects were presented at the 1st Moscow Biennale of Contemporary Art.
 They were housed in the Pushkin Museum, the Tretyakov Gallery, the Central House of Artists, the Moscow Museum of Modern Art (MMMA) and the Museum Center of the Russian State University for the Humanities.
 The artists Christian Boltanski (France), Bill Viola (United States) and Ilya Kabakov (United States) were invited as special guests.

 The classic of Moscow Conceptualism, Ilya Kabakov, who lives in the US, did not come to Moscow, but presented his famous work "16 pitches", created in 1984 and considered to be the first "total installation".
 The work was exhibited in the same place where it was first shown: in the former workshop of Ilya Kabakov, located in the attic of the house of the insurance company "Russia" at Sretensky Boulevard, 6/1.

-Christian Boltanski's work "The Ghosts of Odessa" was housed in two wings of the Museum of Architecture.
+Christian Boltanski's work "The Ghosts of Odesa" was housed in two wings of the Museum of Architecture.

 American artist Bill Viola presented his video installation "Greetings" in a small hall of the Greek courtyard of the Pushkin State Museum of Fine Arts.
 The video installation "revived" Pontormo's painting "The Meeting of Mary and Elizabeth": three actresses portraying the heroines of Pontormo's painting acted out a scene of the meeting [34].
 The ultra-high-definition video was played back in slow motion and instead of the prescribed minute lasted about ten minutes, so that viewers could capture the smallest nuances in the change in the characters' facial expressions.
 The exposition was opened by the director of the museum, Irina Antonova, in whose opinion "Greeting" became the best work of the Biennale.